 There are generally 5 goals that can be achieved with Amazon advertising: awareness, consideration, purchase, retention and up- & cross-selling.
 As far as Yamaha is concerned, we focused primarily on the goals of consideration (detail page views, search engine ranking, average rating and customer reviews) and purchase (Add to Cart, Add to List, price, purchase advice, ROAS and total ROAS).

 The actions to achieve these goals and sales maximization also vary by the brand, but can generally follow these steps.
-The steps we follow at factor-a include:
+The steps we follow at FACTOR-A/DEPT® include:

 Note that each of these actions contributes to the overall goal of maximizing profit and each individual action can influence the others.
 Each can also have a different weight depending on the individual client strategy.
 The incremental impact of different kinds of keywords is pretty consistent from one client to the next, but they each play a different role and should, therefore, be used together to create a well-rounded advertising strategy.